What is the law regarding Portuguese citizenship for Sephardic Jews?

 If there is any doubt as to the authenticity of the contents of the documents sourced abroad, the relevant Jewish authorities in Portugal may provide judgment on the evidence.

-There are just 5 steps to the process of applying for Portuguese citizenship for Sephardic Jews:
+There are just 5 steps to the process of applying for Portuguese citizenship:

 - Documents are sent to Portugal